History of construction: Middle Ages

 The Middle Ages of Europe span from the 5th to 15th centuries AD, from the fall of the Western Roman Empire to the Renaissance, and is divided into Pre-Romanesque and Romanesque periods.
+The downfall of the Roman Empire led to a decline in building activities and technology.
+Construction efforts were mostly done by the Roman Catholic Church.
+Craft training and education became a major focus in this period and craft guilds were organized.
+Three distinct levels of ability (master, journeyman, and apprentice) were recognized.

 Fortifications, castles and cathedrals were the greatest construction projects.
 The Middle Ages began with the end of the Roman era and many Roman building techniques were lost.
 But some Roman techniques, including the use of iron ring-beams, appear to have been used in the Palatine Chapel at Aachen, c.
 800 AD, where it is believed builders from the Lombard Kingdom in northern Italy contributed to the work.
 A revival of stone buildings in the 9th century and the Romanesque style of architecture began in the late 11th century.
 Also notable are the stave churches in Scandinavia.

 Materials

 Most buildings in Northern Europe were constructed of timber until c.
 1000 AD.
 In Southern Europe adobe remained predominant.
-Brick continued to be manufactured in Italy throughout the period 600–1000 AD but elsewhere the craft of brick-making had largely disappeared and with it the methods for burning tiles.
+Brick continued to be manufactured in Italy throughout the period 600–1000 AD but elsewhere the craft of brickmaking had largely disappeared and with it the methods for burning tiles.
 Roofs were largely thatched.
 Houses were small and gathered around a large communal hall.
 Monasticism spread more sophisticated building techniques.
-The Cistercians may have been responsible for reintroducing brick-making to the area from the Netherlands, through Denmark and Northern Germany to Poland leading to Backsteingotik.
+The Cistercians may have been responsible for reintroducing brickmaking to the area from the Netherlands, through Denmark and Northern Germany to Poland leading to Backsteingotik.
 Brick remained the most popular prestige material in these areas throughout the period.
 Elsewhere buildings were typically in timber or where it could be afforded, stone.
 Medieval stone walls were constructed using cut blocks on the outside of the walls and rubble infill, with weak lime mortars.
 The poor hardening properties of these mortars were a continual problem, and the settlement of the rubble filling of Romanesque and Gothic walls and piers is still a major cause for concern.